AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 - **Engage gear and drive away**

 # Raising sails
+- **Mainsail**:
+	- Check wind strength and decide on any reefing
+	- Ensure main sheet is tight and main track is centred
+	- Check no tangles in furling halyard
-- **Headsail**: Raise while engine is still on:
+	- Raise main sail while engine is still on
-	- Check for any hal
+	- Adjust main sail to correct angle for wind